 To file a complaint with Windsor Healthcare Communities, contact the Privacy Officer at the address below.
 We will not take action against you for filing a complaint.

-If you have questions or would like additional information about this Notice, please contact the Privacy Officer of Windsor Healthcare Communities, 100 McClellan Street, Norwood, NJ 07648.
+If you have questions or would like additional information about this Notice, please contact the Privacy Officer of Windsor Healthcare Communities at 100 McClellan Street, Norwood, NJ 07648.

 NOTICE OF NON-DISCRIMINATION